ARRL Radiogram: Month filed

 Month must be used on all messages.
 (If TIME FILED is used, this date must agree with that time); This entry is the month in which the message is created and is written in the preamble as the three letter abbreviation: The month/day is assumed to be UTC unless marked otherwise by a time.

 Day filed

 The DAY FILED is the day of the month on which the message was originated and must be used on all messages.
 (If TIME FILED is used, the date and time must agree).
+That is, the new radio day starts at 0001 UTC.
+For example, a message originated on December 10 at 8:00 EST might have a time and date of 0101 UTC DEC 11.
 The day is written in figures only, no leading zeros.

 Address

 The second section of the message is used to specify the name, address, city, state, zip, and telephone number of the addressee.

 Addressee

 Line 1 should contain the full name of the addressee and, if possible, it should be the name as it is most likely to be found in the local telephone directory at the point of delivery.